Last Updated on June 26, 2025 by George Pavlopoulos

 Due to its proximity to Athens, the Epidaurus Theatre is also an ideal day trip option.
 It takes less than two hours to reach it, and in the same area, you can also visit the archaeological site.
-Despite being a 2,500-year-old venue, a selected number of ancient dramas are presented every year (more on that below).
+Despite being a 2,500-year-old venue, a select number of ancient dramas are presented every year (more on that below).

 So, let’s start with the travel guide to Epidaurus.